sparksoftware71FTW/DigiCorder/README.md

 3. Setup the database, and create an admin user
    - Download postgresql v14.4 from https://www.postgresql.org/download/
    - Run the installer and restart the system if required.
 Be sure to re-activate your python virtual environment aftwards though...
-   - from the `..\Digicorder\Digicorder\DigicorderServer\` directory, run the command below to create an admin account called `admin`:
-   > `python manage.py createsuperuser admin`
-   - Follow the instructions that populate.
-Email and other fields are not strictly necessary.
    - Next, run:
    > `python manage.py makemigrations`
    - This leverages Django's builtin database controll modules to setup everying needed to layout our project's database schemas
    - Finally, for the moment of truth, run:
    > `python manage.py migrate`
-   - This will actually create database tables for Django's builtin data, the users we specified in `..\Digicorder\Digicorder\DigicorderServer\DigicorderServer\settings.py`, as well as in all of the installed apps' `models.py` classes.
+   - This will actually create database tables for Django's builtin data as well as all of the installed apps' `models.py` classes.
+   - from the `..\Digicorder\Digicorder\DigicorderServer\` directory, run the command below to create an admin account called `admin`:
+   > `python manage.py createsuperuser admin`
+   - Follow the instructions that populate.
+Email and other fields are not strictly necessary.

 4. Run the server!
 	> `python manage.py runserver`